sabbatj/AddressBookWebAPI/README.md

 ## Future Enhancements

-- Integration with Angular frontend for a complete web application experience.
+- Integration with frontend for a complete web application experience.